Get the latest blog posts emailed to you as soon as they’re posted

-As we emerge from a post-pandemic economy, there’s been a seismic shift in the labor and hiring landscape in nearly all industries across the country.
+As we emerge from a post-pandemic economy.
+There’s been a seismic shift in the labor and hiring landscape in nearly all industries across the country.
+Many organizations are trying to attract talent by winning employee loyalty.
+Without realizing that more and more workers are looking for free access to daily wages.

-The pandemic has upended the way that workers look at their employment, and it’s having an undeniable impact on what organizations need to do to not only encourage employee applications, but to also sustain long-term tenure.
+The pandemic has upended the way that workers look at their employment.
+It’s having an undeniable impact on what organizations need to do to not only encourage employee applications.
+But to also sustain long-term tenure.

-The struggle to attract and retain talent has become so great that organizations are turning to rarely-used tactics, such as signing bonuses, or even cash payments for attending interviews.
+The struggle to attract and retain talent has become so great that organizations are turning to rarely-used tactics.
+Such as signing bonuses, or even cash payments for attending interviews to win employee loyalty.
 But are these all short-term plays that don’t really address the underlying issues that the workforce is leaning toward?

-In this blog post, we look at the shifts that have taken place in the current labor landscape, and provide some insight to what organizations could offer to see real value and results in hiring and retaining their talent over the long haul.
+In this blog post, we look at the shifts that have taken place in the current labor landscape.
+We also provide some insight to what organizations could offer to see an increase in employee loyalty.
+Also, results in hiring and retaining their talent over the long haul.

 An Unprecedented Shift in the Workforce

 The conditions of the pandemic have impacted employees in countless ways.
-We realize that millions of workers were either furloughed, laid off, or removed from the workforce entirely as sectors of the economy ground to a halt.
-Yet as economic conditions have improved, and organizations look to staff up again, we’re seeing a shift in the behavior of the workforce.
+We realize that millions of workers were either furloughed, laid off.
+Or removed from the workforce entirely as sectors of the economy ground to a halt.
+Yet as economic conditions have improved and organizations look to staff up again.
+We’re seeing a shift in the behavior of the workforce and employee loyalty.

-This type of inward reflection is having massive implications on businesses looking to recover coming out of the pandemic and rebuilding their workforce to support future growth plans.
+This type of inward reflection is having massive implications on businesses looking to recover coming out of the pandemic.
+And rebuilding their workforce by attracting and retaining talent to support future growth plans.

 Over the past number of months, there has been a noticeable change in how organizations are attempting to attract talent, as the fight for the workforce intensifies.